github/gitignore/README.md

 then the template is not a good fit for this collection.

-If a template is mostly a list of files installed by a particular version of some software (e.g. a PHP framework), it should live under the `community` directory.
+If a template is mostly a list of files installed by a particular version of some software (e.g. a PHP framework), it could live under the `community` directory.
 See [versioned templates](#versioned-templates) for more details.

 If you have a small set of rules, or want to support a technology that is not